Araffe/vdc-networking-lab/readme.md

 **5)** Configure the Spoke 2 VNet peering with 'Use Remote Network Gateway' and then attempt to connect to one of the virtual machines in Spoke 2 (e.g. 10.2.1.5).
 This connection should also now succeed.

-**6)** Still from the OnPrem_VM machine, use the curl command to make an HTTP request to the load balancer private IP address in Spoke1.
+**6)** Still from the OnPrem_VM1 machine, use the curl command to make an HTTP request to the load balancer private IP address in Spoke1.
 Note that the IP address *should* be 10.1.1.4, however you may need to verify this in the portal or CLI:

 <pre lang="...">
 curl http://10.1.1.4